GuanceCloud/dataflux-func/client/README.md

 Web client project of DataFlux Func, based on Vue 2.x and ElementUI.

-*Notice: This project should be pre-built and committed with Server side code*
+*Notice: This project needs to be compiled and submitted with the server-side code to improve the image build speed*

 ## Related Docs